Element-34/py.saunter/README.md

 -------------

 The Page Objects are all documented using [Sphinx](http://sphinx.pocoo.org/).
 To generate the docs
-- make sure your PYTHONPATH includes both support/selenium and modules as things need to be importable for parsing
+* make sure your PYTHONPATH includes both the scripts and modules dirs as things need to be importable for parsing
-- cd docs
+* cd docs
-- make html
+* make html

 The generated docs will be readable from docs/build/html/index.html.